M7Shakeeb/Trello-api-automation/README.md

 [![Trello API Automated Tests](https://github.com/M7Shakeeb/Trello-api-automation/actions/workflows/main.yml/badge.svg)](https://github.com/M7Shakeeb/Trello-api-automation/actions/workflows/main.yml)

 ## 📄 Project Overview
 This repository contains a robust automated test suite for the **Trello REST API**.
-Unlike simple happy-path testing, this framework is designed to handle **dynamic data**, **stateful workflows**, and **negative test scenarios**.
+It does more than just happy-path testing, this framework is designed to handle **dynamic data**, **stateful workflows**, and **negative test scenarios**.

-It simulates a realistic user journey: creating a board, managing lists, moving cards, and performing cleanup—all fully automated via Postman and JavaScript.
+It simulates a realistic user journey: creating a board, managing lists, moving cards, and performing cleanup.
+These are all fully automated using Postman and JavaScript.

 ## 🧪 Key Automation Strategies
-I engineered this collection to solve common automation challenges:
+I made this collection while keeping in mind that I need to solve these common automation challenges:

 ### 1. 🛡️ Dynamic Data & Collision Prevention
 * **Problem:** Hardcoding board names (e.g., "Test Board") causes tests to fail if the board already exists from a previous run.